 where $R_{i,j,s}^{\textrm{nb}}$ and $R_{i,j,s}^{\textrm{b}}$ are the achievable rates of the link between the $i$th user and the $j$th AP in sub-band $s$, when the link is not blocked and blocked by dynamic blockers, respectively, with $R_{i,j,s}^{\textrm{b}}=0$.
 Mathematically, $R_{i,j,s}^{\textrm{nb}}$ is written as~\cite{2011_Jornet_TWC}

-where $P_{i,j,s}$ is the transmit power allocated by the $i$th user for the link between itself and the $j$th AP in sub-band $s$ when the link is not blocked, $G_{\textrm{A}}$ and $G_{\textrm{U}}$ are the antenna gains at APs and users, respectively, $N_{0}$ is the noise spectral density, and $\Psi_{i,j,s}$ is the intra-band interference for the link between the $i$th user and the $j$th AP in sub-band $s$~\cite{2017N5}.
+where $P_{i,j,s}$ is the transmit power allocated by the $i$th user for the link between itself and the $j$th AP in sub-band $s$ when the link is not blocked, $G_{\textrm{A}}$ and $G_{\textrm{U}}$ are the antenna gains at APs and users, respectively, $N_{0}$ is the noise spectral density, and $\Psi_{i,j,s}$ is the intra-band interference for the link between the $i$th user and the $j$th AP in sub-band $s$.
+Also, $|\alpha_{i,j,s}|^2$ is the path gain of the link between the $i$th user and the $j$th AP in sub-band $s$, and is given by

+where $T_s$ is the duration of the pulse transmitted in sub-band $s$~\cite{2017N5}.
 Note that we assume that the frame duration, defined as the time interval between two consecutive pulses, is higher than that of the duration of a pulse~\cite{2020_Chong_TWC_DistanceAdaptiveAbsorptionPeakModulation,HBM3}.
 This is to overcome the impact of pulse broadening in the time domain which may lead to inter-symbol interference~\cite{HBM3}.
 This is reflected in \eqref{Equ:Rateijs1} using $\varphi$, where $\varphi$ is the ratio between the pulse duration and the frame duration.
 Also, the impact of inter-band interference (IBI) is not considered in this work\footnote{Recently, IBI suppression schemes that can suppress IBI with minimal throughput degradation~\cite{HangNewChina} and waveform designs that minimize power leakages to adjacent bands~\cite{2020_Chong_TWC_DistanceAdaptiveAbsorptionPeakModulation} were proposed.
 Due to these and the fact there exist guard bands in between consecutive sub-bands in our considered spectrum allocation strategy, we clarify that, it is reasonable to not consider the impact of IBI in this work.}~\cite{2017N5,2019_TC_JointUserAssociationandResourceAllocation_GeoffreyYeLi_subbandSC}.